 How do I get TriMix-gel®? (prostaglandin, papaverine, phentolamine)

-- The patient will show the TriMix-gel letter and order form to his doctor.
+- The patient will show the Order Form and Letter to his doctor.

-The ingredients of TriMix-gel must be prescribed by a licensed physician.
-Simply click here or click on the Print Forms prescription link directly to the right, print the form, and present it to your physician so he can call or fax the prescription to the pharmacy.
+The ingredients of TriMix-gel (prostaglandin, papaverine, phentolamine) must be prescribed by a licensed physician.
+Simply click on the Print Forms prescription link directly to the right, print the form, and present it to your physician so he can call or fax the prescription to the pharmacy.
 The pharmacy can ship the medicine directly to the patient.

 This medicine is compounded especially for you by a licensed pharmacy only in response to a prescription from your doctor.
 If you have any questions regarding this medicine or how to take it, consult your physician.